- ABMS Certification:

 Linda Martin, MD, joined the University of Virginia, School of Medicine faculty and the UVA Cancer Center as an associate professor of surgery in 2016.
-Dr. Martin received her medical degree from the University of California.
-She started her surgical internship and residency training at the University of Minnesota, and midway through she transferred to complete training at the University of California, she was able to continue her surgical and research residency training.
-She then completed her thoracic surgery fellowship at MD Anderson Cancer Center in Houston, TX.
-Dr. Martin also obtained a post-doctorate master’s degree in public health from the University of California.
+Dr. Martin received her medical degree from the University of California, San Diego.
+Her surgical internship and residency training began at the University of Minnesota, and midway through she transferred to complete training at the University of California, San Francisco.
+She then specialized in general thoracic surgery, with thoracic track fellowship training at MD Anderson Cancer Center in Houston, TX.
+Dr. Martin also obtained a post-doctorate master’s degree in public health from the University of Texas, Houston.

-Dr. Martin has an interest in robotic surgery, which she was trained to perform through the Carolyn E. Reed Traveling fellowship.
+Dr. Martin has an interest in robotic surgery, which she was trained to perform through the Carolyn E. Reed Traveling Fellowship.
 Clinical trials research is another strong interest of hers.
 She strives to offer trials to any patients who may qualify, and she is heavily involved in design and implementation of clinical research through her work and leadership within several committees of the Alliance for Clinical Trials in Oncology, an NCI sponsored group.
-She also collaborates with anesthesiologists and nursing staff to develop enhanced recovery after thoracic surgery pathways to improve outcomes and shorten hospital stay for patients undergoing chest surgery.
+She also has collaborated with anesthesiologists and nursing staff to develop enhanced recovery after thoracic surgery pathways to improve outcomes and shorten hospital stay for patients undergoing chest surgery.

 - 2015 Baltimore Magazine Top Doctor